rantrix/calendator/README.md

 [![Travis Build Status][travis-badge]][travis-link]
 [![Code Coverage][codecov-badge]][codecov-link]

-The Calendator will give you a calendar if you give it a month and a year OR a date!
+The Calendator will generate a calendar and cache it for any month and year OR date!

 ```
 var calendator = new Calendator();